Pratik Mukherjee, MD, PhD

 ||1995||Medical Scientist Training Program|

-Pratik Mukherjee, MD, PhD, is an Associate Professor of Radiology and Biomedical Imaging, Bioengineering, and he is an attending neuroradiologist at the University of California, San Francisco.
+Pratik Mukherjee, MD, PhD, is a Professor in Residence in the Department Radiology and Biomedical Imaging, Bioengineering, and he is an attending neuroradiologist at the University of California, San Francisco.
+He is the Director of the Center for Imaging of Neurodegenerative Disease (CIND) based at the San Francisco VA Medical Center.
 Dr. Mukherjee received his PhD in Neuroscience from Rockefeller University, New York.
-He obtained his medical degree in Medicine from Cornell University, New York, in 1995, and completed his residency in Radiology at New York Hospital Cornell Medical Center, followed by a fellowship in Neuroradiology from Washington University Medical Center in St. Louis, Missouri, in 2002.
+He obtained his medical degree from Cornell University, New York, in 1995, and completed his internship in Internal Medicine at New York Hospital Cornell Medical Center, followed by a residency in Radiology and fellowship in Neuroradiology at Washington University Medical Center in St. Louis, Missouri, completed in 2002.

-Dr. Mukherjee’s primary clinical research is the study of traumatic brain injury (TBI) using advanced MRI imaging.
-His research has been focused on technical development, neuroscience and clinical applications of advanced imaging methods for mapping structure and function of the human brain.
-Mainly in diffusion tensor imaging (DTI), which is a popular technique for assessing the development and integrity of white matter, and for mapping axonal fiber pathways.
+Dr. Mukherjee’s primary clinical research is the study of neurodevelopmental disorders and traumatic brain injury (TBI) using advanced MRI.
+His research has been focused on technical development, neuroscience and clinical applications of advanced imaging methods for mapping structure and function of the human brain, especially diffusion MRI, which is a popular technique for assessing the development and integrity of white matter and for mapping axonal fiber pathways.

 Radiology, Neuroradiology, Pediatric Neuroradiology, Cognitive Neuroscience